elastic/request-crypto/README.md

 ### Where to put the Key?
+- RSA JSON Public Key Sets are kept in a `.well-known` url following JWKS RFC recommendations.
-- The private key must not be shared.
-It must be kept by the receiving side only.
+- RSA JSON Public Key Pairs are kept private and must never be shared.
-- The public key can be shared. sender side uses the public key to encrypt messages and send accross the wires.
-- The AES Key will be generated on the sender's side uniquely on each request.
+- The AES Passphrase will be generated on the sender's side uniquely on each request.

-> Notice: Encrypted payloads may fail to be decrypted properly between major versions.

 ## Usage